Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs and Complementary Material of

 so the whole second term is non-positive and can only be reduced by bounding $v_i$'s by $\tau$ in the denominator.
-In the fourth line, we simply use the construction of $y'$ which scales the total mass of $y$ by a factor $s$.
+In \orrev{equality \ref{eq:lem13-3}}, we simply use the construction of $y'$ which scales the total mass of $y$ by a factor $s$.